WyattKarnes/Astromech/README.md

 # How to Install

-Download the latest release, which comes in a few versions.
+Download the latest release in one of a few formats.

 You should just be able to get "AstromechInstaller.msi" and run that.
 It is likely your computer will warn you that this could be dangerous (because I am not a verified publisher).
-Press "more info" and then "run anyway" If that does not work, grab the "AstromechInstallerCombo.zip" file.
-Simply unzip this folder and run setup.exe, and you will get the Astromech program installed to the folder of your choice, with a shortcut made in your Start Menu, as well as on your Desktop.
+Press "more info" and then "run anyway" and you are off.

+If that does not work, grab the "AstromechInstallerCombo.zip" file.
+Simply unzip this folder and run setup.exe from inside it.

+Either way, you will get Astromech installed in the folder of your choice, a shortcut on your desktop, and a shortcut in your program files.

 # How to Update or Uninstall